 Being able to comfortably and safely use your toilet, tub, or shower is a huge part of maintaining your independence.
 Restoring independence in the bathroom can often be done without making major home repairs or buying costly equipment.

 Installing grab bars is a simple and cost-effective way to eliminate the danger and fear of slipping and falling in the bathroom.
 If standing in the shower is a bit too challenging, a shower seat or commode shower chair may just be exactly what you need.
-It gives you the freedom to shower and use the toilet without worrying about falling.
+It gives you the freedom to shower and use the restroom without worrying about falling.

 When thinking about renovating a home to age in place successfully there are two things people often overlook: the width of the door frames and having enough light to see comfortably.

-Walkers and wheelchairs have bigger footprints and require extra space to maneuver; a 36-inch doorframe is ideal for helping you stay mobile and independent in the home you love.
+Walkers and wheelchairs have bigger footprints and require extra space to maneuver; a 36-inch door frame is ideal for helping you stay mobile and independent in the home you love.

-As we age, our eyesight worsens; proper lighting may not be as crucial as having something to avoid slipping and falling in the shower but it certainly goes a long way toward helping you feel more comfortable in your home.
+As we age, our eyesight worsens; proper lighting may not be as crucial as having something to avoid slipping and falling in the shower, but it certainly goes a long way toward helping you feel more comfortable in your home.
 Invest in making every area of your home a well-lit area.

 There’s no better time to plan than now!
 Creating a home that is safe and accessible as you age is possible, and we’d love to help you accomplish this goal.